10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 Volatility in both national and local housing market conditions may affect the frequency and cost of construction defect claims.
 Additionally, IBNR estimates comprise the majority of our liability and are subject to a high degree of uncertainty due to a variety of factors, including changes in claims reporting and resolution patterns, third party recoveries, insurance industry practices, the regulatory environment, and legal precedent.
 State regulations vary, but construction defect claims are typically reported and resolved over an extended time period often exceeding ten years.
 Changes in the frequency and timing of reported claims and estimates of specific claim values can impact the underlying inputs and trends utilized in the actuarial analyses, which could have a material impact on the recorded reserves.
 Because of the inherent uncertainty in estimating future losses and the timing of such losses related to these claims, actual costs could differ significantly from estimated costs.

 Adjustments to reserves are recorded in the period in which the change in estimate occurs.
-We reduced general liability reserves by $51.9 million and $78.7 million during the three and six months ended June 30, 2024, respectively, and $64.9 million during the three months ended June 30, 2023, as a result of changes in estimates resulting from actual claim experience being less than anticipated in previous actuarial projections.
+We reduced general liability reserves by $78.7 million during the nine months ended September 30, 2024, and $66.2 million during the nine months ended September 30, 2023, as a result of changes in estimates resulting from actual claim experience being less than anticipated in previous actuarial projections.
 The changes in actuarial estimates were driven by changes in actual claims experience that, in turn, impacted actuarial estimates for potential future claims.
 These changes in actuarial estimates did not involve any changes in actuarial methodology but did impact the development of estimates for future periods, which resulted in adjustments to the IBNR portion of our recorded liabilities.
 There were no material adjustments to individual claims.
 Costs associated with our insurance programs are classified within selling, general, and administrative expenses.
 Changes in these liabilities were as follows ($000's omitted):

 PULTEGROUP, INC.